 On this particular Christmas I’d ingested the traditional clown car of holiday food: nanaimo bars, monster cookies, cheese ball, hershey cookies, ham, no vegetables, fondue, and a second serving of cheese ball.
 Normally the excessive queso served as a reliable backstop to the bombardier squadron I’d shelled down my gullet from any toilet usage.
 This night was different.

 Given the Rogers hands-off approach to craftsmanship, the bathroom door didn’t lock.
-It had a lock, mind you, but one could tell instantly it would not withstand an inquisition from a full-sized human.
+It had a lock, mind you, but one could tell instantly it would not withstand an inquisition from a motivated human.

 My stomach groaned soon after arriving and I attempted an excursion to the Big Buck Hunter game to let my innards congeal.
 All seemed to be settling down when in the midst of my return to the group, who were already giddily into the jello shots, I got coerced into impromptu dancing due to the reggae band performing near the entrance.
 While I bobbed gingerly our 290 pound friend Dover Tate arrived.
 Tate was built like Shrek with the temperament of an african hippo.
 He greeted me with the ‘camaraderie cup check’.
 The force of his massive paw to my nuts combined with my hair-trigger tummy turned the toilet into an immediate non-negotiable.

-Most bars in town are located in commercial districts or corridors with nearby activity.
+Most bars in town are located in commercial districts with nearby activity.
 There are other bars, restaurants, gas stations or SOMETHING around where, in a pinch, one might green-apple-quick-step to maintain their dignity.
 But this was Christmas.
-A day made famous in religious lore for its lack of available facilities for a miraculous occasion.
+A day made famous in religious lore for its lack of available facilities for a unique occasion.

 “Ah yeah, been there before buddy been there before.
 Fack…..”
 Tate said.
 Laughing at the recollection of his own misfortune with the room He didn’t wait for a response.
 “Hey, you see “Cahtah’s heah?
 That fuckn kid.
 He missed his flight home.”
 Tate started to organize something on top of the paper towel dispenser that was likely illicit.
 “You dope, you eat something hea?”
 He laughed to himself again.